 Plus size modelling competitions are designed by brands and agencies who cater for curvaceous figures.
-Labels such as SimplyBe and ASOS constantly seek new talent to front their campaigns and promote their clothing.
+The label such as SimplyBe is constantly seek new talent to front their campaigns and promote their clothing.
 Magazines join the search too launching their own competitions aimed at fuller figures and to spread awareness.
 One strategy to find potential models is to host plus size modelling competitions to expand their reach and locate aspiring hopefuls.
 The prize can range from a modelling contract to a feature in a magazine to a cash giveaway depending on the host.
 Many competitions aim to spread the awareness of voluptuous figures giving hope to those who dream to join the modelling industry.

 The rules of the competitions vary depending on those designing the strategy.
 Some may require for individuals to send in photographs, upload poses to social media along with a hashtag or attend an event where you may be asked to showcase your ability to model by taking to the runway.
 Check to see if you need to register for the modelling competition before entering, so ensure that you read all requirements carefully before proceeding.
 Avoid arriving at a competition without registering or failing to attach your contact details or photographs as this may jeopardise your chance.
 Remember these competitions are viewed and targeted worldwide and therefore, there will be a huge amount of rivals to compete against so ensure that your entry is perfect.
 Earlier this year, SLiNK – a plus size magazine – launched a competition to find the next ‘plus sizes supermodel’ with a generous prize to appear on the cover of the publication and in the fashion spread.
 As you can imagine the response was incredible and in the first week the magazine received 1,500 entries; surely a difficult task for the editors to choose one winner as the competition continued and spiralled.